Developing revolutionary mitochondrial-targeted therapeutics

 Pill Symbol

-MTRX oral formulation administered daily in progressive diseases featuring trans-sulfuration deficiency
+mtH2SD administered daily in progressive diseases featuring trans-sulfuration deficiency

 Veins Symbol